MarcusE1W/absolute-beginner/content/post/spacemacs2.md

 `dotspacemacs-visual-line-move-text t
 ```

-Once the change is done you van enter visual mode and move the current (selected) line up and down with J and K.
+Once the change is done you can enter visual mode and move the current (selected) line up and down with J and K.

-# Spacemacs 2
+# Text processing
 example for mass processing of a text block: Ctrl-v, mark lines, i, write text, <ESC>
 Example for mass processing at end of line: Ctrl-V, mark lines, $A, write text, <ESC>